What is UGC? 7 brands show you the meaning of user-generated content

 "UGC meaning" is something people search for quite often on Google.
 I believe Wikipedia defines what is user-generated content just nicely:

-"User-generated content (UGC), alternatively known as user-created content (UCC), is any form of content, such as images, videos, text, testimonials, and audio, that has been posted by users on online platforms such as social media, discussion forums and wikis.
-It is a product consumers create to disseminate information about online products or the firms that market them."
+"User-generated content (UGC), alternatively known as user-created content (UCC), is any form of content, such as images, videos, text, testimonials, and audio, that has been posted by users on online platforms such as social media, discussion forums, and wikis.
+Consumers create products to disseminate information about online products or the firms that market them."

-Below you’ll find 7 UGC examples showing how brands encourage their customers to use their hashtag.
+Below are 7 UGC examples showing how brands encourage their customers to use hashtags.

 Types of user-generated content